 Trust and Getting Inside the Front Door

-“Direct mail can put your presence on the kitchen table, delivering a sales pitch in the home, without you standing on the front doorstep,” says Darren.
+“Direct mail can put your presence on the kitchen table, delivering a sales pitch in the home, without you standing on the front doorstep,” says John.
 With email you’re competing for attention in a very different way than if your mail is actually opened and then looked at.”

-“Direct mail seems slower, more considered than email and other forms of digital marketing”, concludes Darren.
+“Direct mail seems slower, more considered than email and other forms of digital marketing”, concludes John.
 “But this can work to its advantage, making your marketing stand out and earn trust, and customers, in the process.”